The endless deserts and skies and canyons of this stunning Southwest American state are a boundless playground of beauty and culture and history.

 My friend Suzanne took a seat on the edge after the climb, and gazed over a range of low mountains and the orange ball shimmering in the distance.
 She’d been to Arizona before, and had lived in the country north of Phoenix for a time.
 “It always makes me more reflective,” she said.
 She was very still, and it seemed to me that she understood something about Arizona I was only beginning to glimpse.

-- Paul Auerbach is a longtime contributing editor to Outpost.
+- Paul Auerbach is a contributing editor to Outpost, who works as a lawyer in Ottawa.
 This article first appeared in Outpost magazine.